Recruitment Strategy

 “As recruiters, I think the big thing is we’re not paid commission, and we’re not motivated to just make a placement.
 That matters a lot in how we interact with providers,” says Kyle Travers, PS&D recruitment manager.
 “We’re not trying to steer people into roles that we don’t think are going to be the right fit for them.
 We do not push to say, ‘Oh, let’s just get a candidate in the door.’”

 When a new or existing partner reaches out with a role, a PS&D recruiter works with them to gain a strong understanding of the job, the organization, the culture and more.
-Our goal is placing the right candidate with the right organization.
+Our goal is to place the right candidate with the right organization.

-Partner with us for personalized support in reaching your recruitment goals.
+Partner with us for personalized support in reaching your provider recruitment goals.